uit-no/hpc-doc/guides/user/storage.rst

 Backup
 ======

-Backup is taken of all files stored on  /home.
-A full dump backup is made every week and stored for 3 months.
+There is no real backup of the data on stallo.
+However we do keep daily snapshots of /home and /project for the last 7 days.
+The /home snapshots are kept at /global/hds/.snapshot/

-There are no backup of files stored on the work areas.
+There are no backup of files stored on the /work areas.
 If you need permanent storage of large amounts of data, please contact the system administrators:
 :doc:`support-uit@notur.no <mailto:support-uit@notur.no>`